 A legal mortgage is a conveyance of land or assignment of property as a security for the repayment of a debt or the discharge of other obligations for which it is given, with a proviso for redemption (subject to the condition that the title shall be re-conveyed) once the mortgage debt is paid.

 Parties to a legal mortgage are known as mortgagor(borrower) and mortgagee(lender).
-Legal mortgage must be in writing in the form of a deed (deed of legal mortgage), this is because it is a legal transaction affecting title to land.
+The legal mortgage must be in writing in the form of a deed (deed of the legal mortgage), this is because it is a legal transaction affecting title to land.

-Mortgage is one of the most used types of security in Nigeria.
-The essence of perfection of legal mortgage is to easily and legally convey title to land or property to the mortgagee either against third parties or to retain documents upon default by the debtor.
+A mortgage is one of the most used types of security in Nigeria.
+The essence of the perfection of legal mortgage is to easily and legally convey title to land or property to the mortgagee either against third parties or to retain documents upon default by the debtor.

 Procedures for Perfecting Legal Mortgage

-The procedures involved in perfecting a deed of legal mortgage is very similar to that of deed of assignment and all other conveyances of interest in land, the extent of steps to be taken for perfecting legal mortgage is dependent on where the property is located.
-The general procedural steps include; Governor’s consent, Stamping and Registration, which applicable throughout Nigeria.
+The procedures involved in perfecting a deed of legal mortgage is very similar to that of a deed of assignment and all other conveyances of an interest in land, the extent of steps to be taken for perfecting legal mortgage is dependent on where the property is located.
+The general procedural steps include; Governor’s consent, Stamping, and Registration, which applicable throughout Nigeria.

-Under Section 22 of the Land Use Act, the consent of the Governor of a state is required in order for the holder of a statutory right of occupancy to alienate his right of occupancy by assignment, mortgage, transfer of possession, sublease or otherwise.
+Under Section 22 of the Land Use Act, the consent of the Governor of a state is required in order for the holder of a statutory right of occupancy to alienate his right of occupancy by assignment, mortgage, transfer of possession, sublease, or otherwise.
 There are two types of Governor’s consent, approval to transfer part or all of a seller’s interest in the landed property to a third party and the other is the consent to mortgage.
-Where the mortgage involves transfer of interest in land, application will be made for Governor’s consent, where Governor’s consent is not obtained it will result in an equitable mortgage which can be derived as a result of inchoate or incomplete legal mortgage.
-This was the decision of court the case of Savannah Bank of Nigeria V Ajilo.
+Where the mortgage involves the transfer of an interest in land, the application will be made for the Governor’s consent, where the Governor’s consent is not obtained it will result in an equitable mortgage which can be derived as a result of inchoate or incomplete legal mortgage.
+This was the decision of the court in the case of Savannah Bank of Nigeria V Ajilo.

-Typically, obtaining Governor’s consent may take three to four months, all things been equal.
+Typically, obtaining the Governor’s consent may take three to four months, all things been equal.

 The statutory obligation to stamp documents that transfer or create a proprietary interest in assets i.e. legal mortgages, debentures or charges, is provided for under the provisions of the Stamp Duties Act 2010 (the “Act”) with specific emphasis on Sections 3, 23 (1) and (4) of the Act.